 Central Hudson has recognized the opportunity to use the inspection program as a means to help improve system reliability.
 Operations and Engineering have deployed "microsurveys" to be completed by contracted technicians in line with contact (stray) voltage testing and inspection surveys.
 These micro-surveys were added to the existing inspection survey as a line item, and they are completed during the regular round of testing and inspections, eliminating the need for a second mobilization.
 The data that is collected during the survey is then aggregated and used to make a more efficient response plan based on what the goal is for each individual micro-survey.
-These surveys have included inventories for cutouts, animal guards, and streetlights.
-In addition, third party attachment surveys are conducted along with this program.
+In the past, these surveys have included inventories for cutouts and animal guards.
+Currently, surveys are performed for streetlights, pole rot, and third-party attachments.